hashicorp/terraform/website/docs/cli/cloud/index.html.md

 Workspaces can also be configured for local execution, in which case only state is stored in Terraform Cloud.
 In this mode, Terraform Cloud behaves just like a standard state backend.

--> **Note:** The Cloud integration for Terraform was added in Terraform 1.1.0; for previous versions, see the [remote backend documentation](/docs/language/settings/backends/remote.html).
-See
-also: [Migrating from the remote backend](/docs/cli/cloud/migrating.html)

--> **Note:** This integration supports Terraform Enterprise as well.
-Throughout all the documentation, the platform will be referred to as Terraform Cloud, with any Terraform Enterprise-specific details explicitly stated.
-The minimum required version of Terraform Enterprise is 202201-1.
+-> **Note:** The CLI integration is available in Terraform 1.1.0 and later, and Terraform Enterprise 202201-1 and later.
+Previous versions can use the [`remote` backend](/docs/language/settings/backends/remote.html).
+Refer to [Migrating from the remote backend](/docs/cli/cloud/migrating.html) for details about switching to the CLI integration.

 ## Documentation Summary